-Transportation Systems Management and Operations (TSMO) is a set of strategies that focus on operational improvements that can maintain and even restore the performance of the existing transportation system before extra capacity is needed.
-The goal of TSMO is to get the most performance out of existing transportation facilities.
-This requires knowledge, skills, and techniques to administer comprehensive solutions that can be quickly implemented at relatively low cost.
-TSMO may enable transportation agencies to stretch their funding to benefit more areas and customers.
-It can also help agencies balance supply and demand and provide flexible solutions to match changing conditions.
+Transportation Systems Management and Operations (TSMO) is a set of strategies that focus on operational improvements that can optimize the safety and reliability of the transportation system.
+This requires organizational and institutional strategies to administer comprehensive solutions that can be quickly implemented at a relatively lower cost compared to capital expansion.
+TSMO may enable transportation agencies to maximize the benefits of available resources.

 Information to be gathered will include but not be limited to:

-• Key components of DOT TSMO plans
+· Key components of TSMO plans

 Information will be collected through literature review, survey of DOTs, and follow-up interviews with selected agencies for the development of case examples.
 Information gaps and suggestions for research to address those gaps will be identified.